 General and administration expenses include items such as legal and audit fees, trustee fees, investor relations expenses, trustees' and officers' insurance premiums, costs associated with the REIT's Unit option plan and other general and administrative expenses associated with the operation of the REIT.
-Also included in general and administration expenses are asset management fees.
+Also included in general and administration expenses are asset management fees payable to Starlight.
 See "Related Party Transactions and Arrangements - Arrangements with Starlight".

-General and administration expenses increased \$162 or 25% in Q1-2018 compared to Q1-2017 mainly due to increased asset management fees as a result of the additional properties owned by the REIT offset by a decrease in Unit-based compensation expense.
+General and administration expenses increased \$297 or 53% in Q2-2018 compared to Q2-2017 mainly due to increased asset management fees as a result of the additional properties owned by the REIT and an increase in Unit-based compensation expense offset by an increase in interest income.